evadegano/eva-website/posts/the-two-very-first-things-to-do-as-aspiring-web-programmers.md

 ---
-title: 'The two very first things to do as aspiring Web Programmers'
+title: 'Two unusual things to start with to become Web Programmer'
 date: '2022-01-01'
 ---